JJBittner/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/JBittnerProject1.md

 - Suppose `R` is both symmetric and asymmetric.
 Then by symmetry for any x and y, if x`R`y it follows that y`R`x.
 However, by asymmetry it also follows that it is not the case that y`R`x.
 Hence, `R` cannot be both symmetric and asymmetric.
 Similarly, to explain why `R` cannot be both transitive and inverse functional.

+(1) Functional and Transitive (XNS)
+Suppose R is both functional and transitive.
+Because R is functional, if xRy and xRz, then y = z.
+Because R is transitive, if xRy and yRz, then xRz.
+Since R is functional, x relates to only one y.
+However, if R is also transitive, this creates a scenario where x relates to both y and z, violating the functional rule.
+Therefore, R cannot be both functional and transitive.

+(2) Inverse Functional and Transitive (XNS)
+Suppose R is both inverse functional and transitive.
+Because R is inverse functional, if xRy and zRy, then x = z.
+Because R is transitive, if xRy and yRz, then xRz.
+Since R is inverse functional, z should relate to only one y.
+However, if R is also transitive, z could relate to x, creating a scenario where z relates to both x and y, violating the inverse functional rule.
+Therefore, R cannot be both inverse functional and transitive.

+(3) Transitive and Asymmetric (XNS)
+Suppose R is both transitive and asymmetric.
+Because R is transitive, if xRy and yRz, then xRz.
+Because R is asymmetric, if xRy, then it is not the case that yRx.
+By transitivity, xRz.
+However, if zRx were to occur, asymmetry would be violated, as z cannot relate back to x.
+Therefore, R cannot be both transitive and asymmetric.

+(4) Transitive and Irreflexive (XNS)
+Suppose R is both transitive and irreflexive.
+Because R is transitive, if xRy and yRz, then xRz.
+Because R is irreflexive, it is not the case that xRx for any x.
+In transitivity, xRy and yRx implies xRx, which directly violates irreflexivity since xRx cannot hold for any x.
+Therefore, R cannot be both transitive and irreflexive.

+(5) Symmetric and Asymmetric (XUNSAT)
+Suppose R is both symmetric and asymmetric.
+Because R is symmetric, if xRy, then yRx.
+Because R is asymmetric, if xRy, then it is not the case that yRx.
+Symmetry and asymmetry are in direct conflict because symmetry requires yRx whenever xRy, while asymmetry forbids yRx if xRy.
+Therefore, R cannot be both symmetric and asymmetric.

+(6) Asymmetric and Reflexive (XUNSAT)
+Suppose R is both asymmetric and reflexive.
+Because R is asymmetric, if xRy, then it is not the case that yRx.
+Because R is reflexive, xRx for every x.
+Since reflexivity requires every element to relate to itself (xRx), and asymmetry prohibits xRx, R cannot be both asymmetric and reflexive.

+(7) Reflexive and Irreflexive (XUNSAT)
+Suppose R is both reflexive and irreflexive.
+Because R is reflexive, xRx for every x.
+Because R is irreflexive, it is not the case that xRx for any x.
+These definitions are in direct conflict since it’s impossible for xRx to be both true and false at the same time.
+Therefore, R cannot be both reflexive and irreflexive.

 ## Assignment Part 2

 Let us focus now on combinations of role constraints that do not result in inconsistency or undecidability.
 Moreover, let us focus on combinations of role constraints spread across parent-child object property relationships.
 To illustrate, suppose `B` is an owl:subPropertyOf `A`, `Ai` is the inverse of `A`, and `Bi` is the inverse of `B`.
 Keep in mind that: